chiralcourses/IGDS/content/courses/syllabus/_index.md

     weight: 1
 summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
-title: Health Research ToolBox - A Step by Step Guide for Beginners
+title: Introduction to Genomic Data Science
-toc: false
+toc: true
 type: docs
 weight: 1
 ---